Perturbative confinement in thermal Yang-Mills theories induced by imaginary angular velocity

-The $\bphi$-vacua predicted by our inhomogeneous potential~\eqref{eq:Vfull} exhibit very mild $\tilde{r}$-dependence and are, in particular, homogeneous in the vicinity of $\tiomega=0\mod\pi$.
-Actually, as we shall see shortly, the most nontrivial physics reported in this Letter exactly inhabits this most reliable region.
-For a concrete reference, we shall focus on the rotation center, $\tilde{r}=0$, where we can complete the $l$ summation to find
+For a concrete reference, we shall focus on the rotation center, $\tilde{r}\sim0$, in this Letter.
+However, we note that, at $\tiomega = \pi \mathrm{~mod~} 2\pi$, the $r$-dependent potential in Eq.~\eqref{eq:Vfull} results in homogeneous $\bphi$-vacua for SU(2).
+We shall shortly reveal that the most nontrivial physics exactly inhabits this homogeneous region, so that we can extend our conclusion to $\tilde{r}\neq 0$. } At $\tilde{r}=0$ we can complete the $l$ summation to find:

 Here $B_4(x)=x^4-2x^3+x^2-\frac{1}{30}$ is the 4th Bernoulli polynomial.
-The physical contents of Eq.~\eqref{eq:V_r=0} are quite rich despite its simple appearance. \paragraph*{Phase transitions:} Let us investigate the evolution of the Polyakov loop potential with increasing $\iomega$.
-We shall first focus on the simplest case of the color SU(2) theory, in which we have only one component, $\phi:=\bphi\cdot\balpha$.
+Equation~\eqref{eq:V_r=0} has quite rich physical contents despite its simple appearance. \paragraph{Perturbative confinement phase transition:} We now investigate the evolution of the Polyakov loop potential with increasing $\tiomega$.
+Let us start with the simplest SU(2) gauge group.
+Here we define $\phi:=\bphi\cdot\balpha$ for the only positive root $\balpha$.
+Modulo periodicities and the Weyl group, $\phi$ runs in $[0,2\pi]$ and the $\Z_2$ center symmetry acts as $\phi\to2\pi-\phi$.

-Figure~\ref{fig:potential} shows the evolution of the Polyakov loop potential in terms of $\phi/2\pi$ with increasing $\iomega$ at $\tilde{r}=0$.
-The solid curve in Fig.~\ref{fig:potential} reproduces the center breaking GPY-W potential with minima located at $\phi=0$ and $2\pi$.
+Figure~\ref{fig:potential} shows the evolution of the Polyakov loop potential in terms of $\phi/2\pi$ with increasing $\tiomega$ at $\tilde{r}=0$.
+The solid curve in Fig.~\ref{fig:potential} for $\tiomega=0$ reproduces the center breaking GPY-W potential with minima located at $\phi=0$ and $2\pi$.
 The positive curvature around the minima then corresponds to the Debye screening mass that stabilizes the deconfined phase at high temperature~\cite{Rebhan:1994mx}.
 We clearly see that the curvature is suppressed as $\tiomega$ gets larger, and eventually the sign of the curvature flips around $\tiomega\simeq \pi/2$.
 Then, the potential minima deviate from the deconfined vacua and the confined vacuum at $\phi=\pi$ is energetically favored.
 We can visualize this phase transition by plotting $\langle L\rangle$, the expectation value of the fundamental Polyakov loop $L$, as a function of $\tiomega$ as shown in Fig.~\ref{fig:polyakov}.
-We see that $\langle L\rangle$ starts to decrease since $\tiomega=(1-1/\sqrt{3})\pi$.
+We see that $\langle L\rangle$ starts to decrease from $\tiomega=(1-1/\sqrt{3})\pi$.
 The dropping curve hits $\langle L\rangle=0$ at $\tiomega=\pi/\sqrt{3}$, indicating a second-order confinement phase transition.